Li-Jinjie/Li-Jinjie.github.io/_homework/Computer-control-system.md

 ## Files

-The report of my final assignment can be download <a href="http://Li-jinjie.github.io/files/Computer control system/The great assignment.pdf" target="_blank">here</a>
+The report of my final assignment can be opened <a href="http://Li-jinjie.github.io/files/Computer control system/The great assignment.pdf" target="_blank">here</a>